beaujeant/beaujeant.github.io/AppSec101/programming.md

 printf("%d + %d = %d \n", x, y, res); // 42 + 1337 = 1379
 ```

 Among all _specifier_, there is one particular: `n`.
-Unlike the other _specifier_, `n` is not meant to print something in the terminal but instead, it writes the amount of characters written so far at a given address.
+Unlike the other _specifier_, `n` is not meant to print something in the terminal but instead, it writes the number of characters written so far at a given address.

 ```
 int i;